 What advice would you give candidates looking to enter product analysis?

 [Luke] I would encourage graduates to complete a STEM course that provides them with the right technical and soft skills to succeed as a product analyst.
 We see some candidates joining purely for the financial benefit rather than the merits of the role.
 While this factor should be considered, if you choose a role on the value it will bring to your skill set, then the finances will always look after themselves.
 As a result, you will be presented with the best opportunities within the most cutting edge businesses in the market as well.

 [Bailey] I agree with Luke.
 Find a position that excites and stretches you, and the financial rewards will follow.

-If you’re interested in digital product analytics, or you’re looking to enhance your analytics team, get in touch with our specialist data consultants to find out more.
+If you’re interested in digital and product analytics, or you’re looking to enhance your analytics team, get in touch to find out more.